dareoyeleke/POWER-QUERY-DAX-2.0/README.md

 # POWER-QUERY-DAX-2.0
 Creating Visuals was just the beginning.
 Power Query and DAX have taken things a step further giving me more control over manipulating my data.
-The steps along with screenshots of visual will help you through mu journey through DAX and power query and the skills used as well as insights found with this project
+The steps along with screenshots of visual will help you through mu journey through DAX and power query and the skills used as well as insights found with this project.
+My full prject on core visuals along with the dashboard can be viewed at this link https://github.com/dareoyeleke/power_bi_dashboard_and_visuals-

 # 📊 Data Jobs Analytics Dashboard (Power BI + Power Query + DAX)